There are two thermal printing methods of thermal printing available:

 Thermal transfer printing works in the same way as direct thermal printing except the ink comes from an ‘inking’ ribbon.
 Because the underlying printing process is the same (apart from the inking ribbon), most thermal printers can print both direct thermal material and by thermal transfer with ribbons.

 To transfer the image, the inking ribbon passes between the print head and the material at the same speed as the material.
 The material can be any untreated material but the type of ribbon will need to be suitable for the material being used.
 Ribbons come in three main types; wax, wax/resin mix and resin.
-Wax is cheaper whereas resin in dearer and gives a higher quality finish.
+Wax is cheaper whereas resin is dearer and gives a higher quality finish.

 Ribbons are made of a film of heat-resistant plastic with a film coating of wax, wax/resin or resin on one side.
 Because it is possible to print thermal transfer labels using plastic labels and resin ribbons, this makes the finished labels far more durable in more environments than paper-based materials.